WesR/Discord-tldr-bot/README.md

 # Discord-tldr-bot
 A simple Discord tl;dr bot
 This is my __first__ serious python program, so please excuses the weird formatting that I might make.
-__NOTE: This is structured horrable, please excuse that.
+__NOTE: This is structured horribly, please excuse that.
 If I ever decide to work on my own shorting algo, it will be rewritten__
 # Useage
 Currently it only responds to a message starting with the link.
 This will be improved (and sanitized!)